grant-nations/grant-nations/README.md

 Here are some things about me:

-- 👨‍🎓 I'm a senior at the University of Utah double majoring in computer science and physics.
+- 👨‍🎓 I'm a senior at the University of Utah majoring in computer science with a physics minor.
-- 🚀 My interests include social robotics, artificial intelligence, fusion energy, and commercial spaceflight.
+- 🚀 My interests include social robotics, artificial intelligence, augmented reality, and commercial spaceflight.
 - ☕ I like coffee.